SykoticCataclysm/Exo-Tool-V3/README.md

 - Arilis - I based the way the script dumper outputs on his SirHurt Dumper - https://discord.gg/FZnrpQT
 - Hydroxide - I used their event icons - https://nrv-ous.xyz/hydroxide/discord

-The Http spy isn't here to be used for cracking, it's there as a tool to be bypassed.
-Don't get yourself blacklisted from paid scripts with it.
+Notes:
+- The Http Spy is not here for you to go and try to crack paid scripts with.
+If they're any decent they will be able to detect it and you will get blacklisted.
+It's here as a tool for script developers to try and bypass

-I'm fairly certain most of this could be done alot more efficiently, so any improvements are welcomed, dm me on discord.
+- Any suggestions / improvements are welcomed, dm me on Discord